 Watering for a longer period less frequently will help establish deep roots in the perennials, which will take longer than the annuals to visibly grow.

-Plant this mix in the fall to get blooms the following spring.
+We recommend that you plant this mix in the fall, the plants we begin to bloom the following spring.